Sensitivity analysis from a single input/output sample: Introduction

-The use of complex computer models for the simulation and analysis of natural systems from physics, engineering and other fields is by now routine.
-These models usually depend on many input variables.Thus, it is crucial to understand which input parameter or which set of input parameters have an influence on the output.
-This is the aim of sensitivity analysis which has become an essential tool for system modeling and policy support (see, e.g., \cite{razavi:hal-03518573}).
-Global sensitivity analysis methods considers the input vector as random and propose a measure of the influence of each subset of its components on the output of interest.
-We refer to the seminal book by Saltelli \cite{saltelli-sensitivity} for an overview on global sensitivity analysis or to \cite{da2021basics} for a synthesis of recent trends in the field.
+Here, without loss of generality we will adopt the notation and terminology from the field of sensitivity analysis, where this ratio is called the closed Sobol' index, hence the notation $S^X$ above.
+This research area emerged in the computer experiments community, which focuses on complex computer models to simulate and analyze natural systems in physics, engineering and other fields.
+These models usually depend on many input variables, and it is thus crucial to understand which input parameter or which set of input parameters have an influence on the output.
+This is exactly the purpose of sensitivity analysis, which has become an essential tool for systems modelling and policy support (see, e.g., \cite{razavi:hal-03518573}).
+Global sensitivity analysis methods consider the input vector as random and propose a measure of the influence, in terms of output fluctuations, of each subset of its components.
+We refer to the seminal book \cite{saltelli-sensitivity} for an overview on global sensitivity analysis or to \cite{da2021basics} for a synthesis of recent trends in this field.
 Among the different measures of global sensitivity analysis, variance-based measures are probably the most commonly used.
-The definition of the so-called Sobol' indices, introduced in \cite{pearson1915partial} and later revisited in the framework of sensitivity analysis in \cite{sobol1993} (see also \cite{sobol2001global}), is based on the Hoeffding decomposition of the variance \cite{Hoeffding48}.
-More precisely, for $Y=f(X_1,\ldots,X_p)$ where the inputs $X_i$ are assumed to be mutually independent, the Sobol' index with respect to $X$ is defined by
+More precisely, for the output $Y$ of a computer code $G$, one of the most common measure of the sensitivity of $Y$ with respect to a {vector $X$} is precisely the closed Sobol' index $S^X$ {as defined at the very beginning of this section}.